jewettaij/moltemplate/README.md

 ## Installation using pip
 If you are familiar with pip, then run the following command from within the directory where this README file is located:

-    pip install .

-If you receive an error regarding permissions, then run pip with the "--user" argument:

     pip install . --user

+This will install moltemplate for a single user.
+On a shared computer, to install moltemplate system-wide, use:

+    sudo pip install .

 Make sure that your default pip install bin directory is in your PATH.
 (This is usually something like ~/.local/bin/ or ~/anaconda3/bin/.
 If you have installed anaconda, this will be done for you automatically.)
 Later, you can uninstall moltemplate using: